-2. Application of new and revised International Financial Reporting Standards (IFRSs) (continued)

-IFRS 9: Financial Instruments (continued)

-The new general hedge accounting requirements retain three types of hedge accounting mechanisms currently available in IAS 39.
+- 2. Application of new and revised International Financial Reporting Standards (IFRSs) (continued) - 2.2 New and revised IFRS in issue but not yet effective (continued) - IFRS 9: Financial Instruments (continued) - The new general hedge accounting requirements retain three types of hedge accounting mechanisms currently available in IAS 39.
 Under IFRS 9, greater flexibility has been introduced to the types of transactions eligible for hedge accounting, specifically broadening the types of instruments that qualify for hedging instruments and the types of risk components of non-financial items that are eligible for hedge accounting.
 In addition, the effectiveness test has been overhauled and replaced with the principle of an 'economic relationship'.
 Retrospective assessment of hedge effectiveness is also no longer required.
 Enhanced disclosure requirements about an entity's risk management activities have also been introduced.